 The controlled entities are all those entities (including special purpose entities) over which the controlling entity has the power to govern the financial and operating policies.
 Controlled entities are fully consolidated from the date on which control is transferred to the controlling entity.
 They are de-consolidated from the date that control ceases.
 Inter-group transactions, balances and unrealized gains and losses on transactions between members of the group are eliminated in full.
-The accounting policies adopted by the controlling entity.
+The accounting policies of the controlled entities are consistent with the policies adopted by the controlling entity.